oariel/sftp-integration/README.md

 Call:
    `GET https://api.saiva.ai/v2/report/sample/rth/1/20230214`

-With the following API token value and accept mime type in the header:
+With the following API key value and accept mime type in the header:

-    x-saiva-api-token: <API TOKEN VALUE>
+    x-saiva-api-key: <API KEY VALUE>
     Accept: application/pdf

 Using curl:

     curl GET https://api.saiva.ai/v2/report/sample/rth/1/20230214
-        -H "x-saiva-api-token: <API TOKEN VALUE>"
+        -H "x-saiva-api-key: <API KEY VALUE>"
         -H "Accept: application/pdf"

 A successful call to the above call will redirect to download using HTTPS the report file from a temporary URL that will expire after 5 minutes.